MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 ### Image Processing {#TutorialImageProcessing}

 An average kernel will be used to smooth the image out as our next step will be to actually process our image.
-Add the `Convolution`-Module to your workspace and disconnect the 'View2D'-Module from the 'ImageLoad'-Module by clicking on the connection and pressing {{< keyboard "DEL" >}}.
-Now, you can build new connections from the module `ImageLoad` to the module `Convolution` and the 'Convolution'-Module to `View2D`.
+Add the `Convolution`module to your workspace and disconnect the `View2D`module from the 'ImageLoad'module by clicking on the connection and pressing {{< keyboard "DEL" >}}.
+Now, you can build new connections from the module `ImageLoad` to the module `Convolution` and the `Convolution`module to `View2D`.

 ![Convolution Module](/images/tutorials/basicmechanics/BM_08.png "Convolution Module")

-Open the panel of the 'Convolution'-Module by double-clicking it.
+Open the panel of the `Convolution`module by double-clicking it.
 The panel allows configuration of the module.
 You can adjust parameters or select a kernel.
 We will be using the *3x3 Avarage Kernel* for now.

 ![Select a Kernel](/images/tutorials/basicmechanics/BM_09.png "Select a Kernel")

 The module `View2D` is now displaying the smoothed image.

 To compare the processed and unprocessed image, click on the output connector of the module `ImageLoad` to display the original image in the Output Inspector.
-The Output Inspectors greatest advantage is, that it's able to display the output of any connector in the process chain (as long as an intrepretable format is used).
+The Output Inspectors greatest advantage is, that it's able to display the output of any connector in the process chain (as long as an interpretable format is used).
 Simply click the connector or connection to find out more about the modules output.

 You can also inspect changes between a processed and unprocessed image by adding a second or even third viewer (to make it gradient) to your network.
-We will be using a second 'View2D'-module.
+We will be using a second `View2D`-module.
 Notice how the second Viewer is numbered for you to be able to distinguish them better.
 It might be important to know at this point, that numerous connections can be established from one output-connector but an input-connector can only receive one stream of data.
 Please connect the module `ImageLoad` to the second viewer to display the images twice.
 You can now scroll through the slices of both viewers and inspect the images.

 ![Multiple Viewers](/images/tutorials/basicmechanics/BM_10.png "Multiple Viewers")